 The Jews were trapped.
 The Red Sea in front of them, mountains beside them, and the Egyptian army with 600 chariots pursuing them.
 Chariots were the equivalent to modern-day tanks.
-What were these shepherds, and brick-makers, and women, and children to do?
+What were these shepherds, brick-makers, women, and children to do?
 Trust the Lord, the enemy cannot touch you without first going through God.
-Consider that.
+Hold tight to that truth.

-Moses commands the people to stop complaining, don’t be afraid, and he gives them good reason.
+Moses commands the people to stop complaining, and do not fear…he gives them good reason.

 Exodus 14:13–14 (NKJV) “And Moses said to the people, ‘Do not be afraid.
 Stand still, and see the salvation of the LORD, which He will accomplish for you today.
 For the Egyptians whom you see today, you shall see again no more forever.
 14 The LORD will fight for you, and you shall hold your peace.’”

-We will inevitably face those situations in life where it seems as if there’s no way out, but we need to know, God always make a way.
+We will inevitably face those situations in life where it seems as if there’s no way out, but we need to remember, God always make a way.

-The LORD protected His people, directed His people, and in the process defeated every form of opposition. (not one of their enemies remained – Exodus 14:28 – their defeat was complete).
+The LORD protected His people, directed His people, and in the process defeated every form of oppositio (not one of their enemies remained – Exodus 14:28 – their defeat was complete).

 God has redeemed His people out of Egypt.
-God has redeemed His people out of the world, and God has redeemed His people out of the power and penalty of sin.
+God has redeemed His people out of the world, and God has redeemed His people from the power and penalty of sin.